 The slow-boat approach assumes no "warp drive", magic gravity-changing techniques, or other speculative ways to achieve non-reactive thrust and thus, sustained high acceleration.
 The slow boat is just a continuous push at low acceleration, over a long time (decades), something we can mostly understand today, with no new physics required.
 See more below on Starship drive possibilities.

 Biotechnology will be one key component for sending people and other life forms to the stars with minimal weight penalty, little life support requirements, and no worries about boredom en route.
 We are already developing the means to go from DNA to living lifeforms in the lab.
 With further development, it should eventually be possible to reliably reconstitute many different animals and even humans from a DNA library.
 Plants can be grown from seeds, and in some cases, animals can be transported as frozen embryos.
 We already have that capability for simple lifeforms, and we can store human ova and sperm, or embryos for years.
-Future technology may approach artifical-womb status, at least for animals, allowing various species to be regenerated at the far end of the voyage.
+Future technology may approach artificial-womb status, at least for animals, allowing various species to be regenerated at the far end of the voyage.

 The ultimate would be an automated laboratory that can generate any DNA from a data file and then use biochemical and cellular mechanics to grow each lifeform from its particular DNA strand.
 Using such an approach, a Starship could carry a significant population of numerous species - even an entire biome - to another star system, with minimal mass/volume and life support costs.
 The laboratory I have in mind does not yet exist, of course, it would have to be highly automated, and reliable enough to work properly after decades in space - a major hurdle for something so complex.
 Some sort of advanced AI and general purpose robotics would be needed to do most of the work and render the lab operational after the long flight.

 To maximize the chance of a successful trip, a Starship will most likely need some live, trained humans at some point during the voyage, to handle unexpected emergencies, or at least to kick start and supervise activities upon arrival.
-Therefore it may be good to send a few (perhaps six?) actual human adults along in some sort of yet-to-be-developed cryosleep.
+Therefore it may be good to send a few (perhaps six?) actual human adults along in some sort of yet-to-be-developed cryo-sleep.
 I envisage a technique for greatly slowing human metabolism, supported by blood additives and a variety of chemical drips, cooling down the human body to perhaps 10°C. The human would then be in a coma, monitored by the robotic AI, and could remain in that state for years with perhaps little aging.

-There has been some work in this area, but it obviously needs a lot more research to become practical, especially for reawaking the person at the end of the trip, or if needed earlier.
+There has been some work in this area, but it obviously needs a lot more research to become practical, especially for reawakening the person at the end of the trip, or if needed earlier.
 I assume the robotic AI would be in charge of the Starship through most of its voyage.
 Awakening one or more humans only when needed at the end, or perhaps in an emergency.
 The human crew would likely be all female so that they can have children (via in-vitro fertilization) in the new world.
 Biology is not destiny, but it helps in this situation.

 To minimize travel time, the starship would likely have to get up to somewhat relativistic speeds midway through the voyage.
 Thus, the people and stored DNA inside would be subjected to increasing, and increasingly directional, ionizing radiation in interstellar space: high energy photons, electrons, neutrons, protons and an occasional atomic nucleus.
 To shield the biological "cargo" against radiation damage over decades, heavy water could be used to surround the sensitive humans and other biological specimens.
 Of course, the same heavy water could provide the fuel for a fusion drive for the Starship.